mozilla-releng/relengdocs/procedures/misc-operations/widevine-updates.rst

 blob.
 The easiest way to do this is to download the most previous release blob, e.g.\ `Widevine-1.4.9.1088 <https://aus4-admin.mozilla.org/releases#Widevine-1.4.9.1088>`__.
 Then open in an editor.
-It’s small and should be like:
+It's small and should be like:

 .. code:: json